-Here we look at each Domain in turn.
+Here we look at the four Domains in turn.

 Strategic Thinking Domain